Logon and Password Security

-The logon settings allow the System Administrator to manage the number of logon attempts before the account is locked and the time-out settings for user sessions.
+The logon settings allow the System Administrator to manage the number of logon attempts allowed, the time-out settings for user sessions, password complexity, password expiration time, password reset options and multi-factor authentication.

 The password settings only apply to locally managed users and not domain users synchronized with Active Directory.
 Domain user policies are defined by the Active Directory security policy defined by your organizations IT group.